 \section{Abstract}

-Doubly-stochastic point processes model the occurrence of events over a spatial domain as an inhomogeneous Poisson process conditioned on the realization of a random intensity function. {They} are flexible tools for capturing spatial heterogeneity and dependence.
-However, implementations of doubly-stochastic spatial models are computationally demanding, often have limited theoretical guarantee, and/or rely on restrictive assumptions.
-We propose a penalized regression method for {estimating covariate effects in} doubly-stochastic point processes that is computationally efficient and does not require a parametric form or stationarity of the underlying intensity.
-We establish the consistency {and asymptotic normality of the proposed estimator, and develop a covariance estimator that leads to a conservative statistical inference procedure. } A simulation study shows the validity of our approach under less restrictive assumptions on the data generating mechanism, and an application to Seattle crime data demonstrates better prediction accuracy compared with existing alternatives.
+Doubly-stochastic point processes model the occurrence of events over a spatial domain as an inhomogeneous Poisson process conditioned on the realization of a random intensity function.
+They are flexible tools for capturing spatial heterogeneity and correlation.
+However, {existing} implementations of doubly-stochastic spatial models are computationally demanding, often have limited theoretical guaranties, and/or rely on restrictive assumptions.
+We propose a penalized regression method for {estimating covariate effects in} doubly-stochastic point processes that is computationally efficient and does not require a parametric form or stationarity of the underlying intensity. {Our approach is based on an approximate (discrete and deterministic) formulation of the true (continuous and stochastic) intensity function.
+We show that consistency and asymptotic normality of the covariate effect estimates can be achieved despite the model misspecification,} and develop a covariance estimator that leads to {valid, albeit} conservative, statistical inference.
+A simulation study shows the validity of our approach under less restrictive assumptions on the data generating mechanism.
+An application to Seattle crime data demonstrates better prediction accuracy and narrower confidence intervals compared to existing alternatives.

 \emph{Keywords}: Cox process, spatial point process, semi-parametric model, high-dimensional inference, non-stationarity